miko99jh/Awesome-Code-Benchmark/README.md

 * Can Language Models Replace Programmers?
 REPOCOD Says ‘Not Yet’
 * JavaBench: A Benchmark of Object-Oriented Code Generation for Evaluating Large Language Models
 * ComplexCodeEval
+* SwiftEval: Developing a Language-Specific Benchmark for LLM-generated Code Evaluation
+* HumanEvo: An Evolution-aware Benchmark for More Realistic Evaluation of Repository-level Code Generation

 ### Code Efficiency
 | Benchmark | Paper | Date | Github | Dataset & Website & LeaderBoard |